-15 people injured in explosion at restaurant near Toronto
+15 people injured after men detonate explosive device at suburban Toronto restaurant

-(CNN)At least 15 people were wounded Thursday night in an explosion at a restaurant in Mississauga, Ontario, police said.
+(CNN)Two men detonated an "improvised explosive device" on Thursday, injuring 15 people inside a restaurant in Mississauga, Ontario, police said.

+Peel Regional Police say the suspects walked into the Bombay Bhel Indian restaurant about 10:30 p.m. and detonated the device and fled.

+Surveillance photos show the men wearing jeans and dark-colored hoodies.
+One of them had his face covered with a black cloth, police said.

-The explosion was reported about 10:30 p.m. at Bombay Bhel Indian restaurant in the Toronto suburb of Mississauga, Peel Regional Police Constable Iryna Yashnyk said.
+At least 15 people were wounded during the explosion in the Toronto suburb of Mississauga, Peel Regional Police Constable Iryna Yashnyk said.

 Among those injured, three people suffered critical injuries and were taken to a Toronto trauma center, officials said.